jrosen48/little-kids-big-trips/README.md

 ### Why are we writing this book?

 - We have been taking trips for around two years
+- During the past year, due to COVID, outdoor trips were the main thing we did with our child
-- We did a lot of research, and/but we are only writing about places we have been
+- We have done a lot of research, but we are only writing about places we have visited, hiked, paddled, and camped at with our little one

 ### Why this region/area?